-Furthermore, propane heaters are not only prone to gas leaks, but also to explosions if the canister is handled wrong.
+Moreover, propane heaters are not only prone to gas leaks but also to explosions if the canister is handled wrong.

 Having said that, there are several countermeasures and components built into them to prevent most accidents.
 However, if you live with small children or pets that are likely to tip the heater over, it might be a good idea to go infrared.

-If you ask me, one of the most important features that a heater can have, is portability.
-Being able to use your appliance on your garden on Monday, and on your room on Wednesday, can be very useful.
+If you ask me, one of the most important features that a heater can have is portability.
+Being able to use your appliance in your garden on Monday, and in your room on Wednesday, can be very useful.

 This is where propane heaters take the cake.

-Since they need nothing more than a gas canister to function, they offer a wide range of mobility and independence.
+Since they require nothing more than a gas canister to function, they offer a wide range of mobility and independence.
 Something infrared models cannot do.

 Usually, the latter need to be connected to a wall outlet or to your home’s wiring in the case of wall-mounted units.
-This requires you to commit to placing them on a specific area, or having to make certain decisions.
+This requires you to commit to placing them in a specific area or having to make certain decisions.